soumitra9/github_tutorial/README.md

 # github_tutorial

-This is file the github tutorial
+This is the file for github tutorial